WalletScrutiny/WalletScrutinyCom/_pages/attestations/info/attestations.md

 <div class="getting-started">
     <h2>Where to Start?</h2>
-    <p>There are four main ways to explore attestations in our system:</p>
+    <p>There are four main ways to explore verifications in our system:</p>
     <ul style="margin-bottom: 0;">
-        <li><a href="/assets/">Browse Latest Assets</a> - View all the wallet binaries that have been added to our system</li>
+        <li><a href="/assets/">Browse the Asset Registry</a> - View all the wallet binaries that have been added to our system</li>
-        <li><a href="/attestators/">Top Attestators</a> - See the most active community members who verify wallet binaries</li>
+        <li><a href="/verifiers/">Top Build Verifiers</a> - See the most active community members who verify wallet binaries</li>
-        <li>Use the Wallet Search - Find attestations for a specific Bitcoin wallet using our search feature in the navigation bar at the top</li>
+        <li>Use the Wallet Search - Find verifications for a specific Bitcoin wallet using our search feature in the navigation bar at the top</li>
-        <li>Verify a specific binary - Drop your binary file in our verification tool to check existing attestations or create new ones:</li>
+        <li>Verify a specific binary - Drop your binary file in our verification tool to check existing verifications or create new ones:</li>
     </ul>

-    {% include /attestations/dragAndDropArea.html skipScript=true %}
+    {% include /verifications/dragAndDropArea.html %}

-    <p>If the <b>binary is new to the network</b>, you'll be prompted to provide register it providing some additional information.</p>
+    <p>If the <b>binary is new to the network</b>, you'll be prompted to register it providing some additional information so testers know where it came from and for which product it is.</p>
-    <p>If the <b>binary is already known</b>, you'll be able to view existing attestations, access build instructions, or create your own attestation.</p>
+    <p>If the <b>binary is already known</b>, you'll be able to view existing verifications, access build instructions, or create your own verification.</p>
-    <p class="note">Note: Not all Bitcoin wallets may have attestations available, as this is a community-driven effort and relatively new verification system.</p>
+    <p class="note">Note that not all Bitcoin wallets have verifications available, as this is a community-driven effort.</p>
 </div>

 <div class="prerequisites">
     <h2>Prerequisites</h2>
-    <p>If you only want to <b>view existing attestations</b>, you don't need any additional tools.</p>
+    <p>If you only want to <b>view existing verifications</b>, you don't need any additional tools.</p>
-    <p>To <b>contribute new binary information or create attestations</b>, you'll need a Nostr browser extension.
+    <p>To <b>contribute new binary information or create verifications</b>, you'll need a Nostr browser extension.
 Learn more about <a href="/nostr/">getting started with Nostr</a>.</p>
 </div>

 <div class="calculate-hash">